alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

 <li>TREVORspray - a modular password sprayer with threading, SSH proxying, loot modules, and more: https://github.com/blacklanternsecurity/TREVORspray</li>
 <li>aadcookiespoof - cookie replay client for testing Azure AD Identity Protection: https://github.com/jsa2/aadcookiespoof</li>
 <li>SSOh-No - this tool is designed to enumerate users, password spray and perform brute force attacks against any organisation that utilises Azure AD or O365: https://github.com/optionalCTF/SSOh-No</li>
+<li>Go365 - a tool designed to perform user enumeration* and password guessing attacks on organizations that use Office365 (now/soon Microsoft365).
+Go365 uses a unique SOAP API endpoint on login.microsoftonline.com that most other tools do not use: https://github.com/optiv/Go365</li>
+<li>BlueHound - a tool that helps blue teams pinpoint the security issues that actually matter.
+By combining information about user permissions, network access and unpatched vulnerabilities, BlueHound reveals the paths attackers would take if they were inside your networkhttps://github.com/zeronetworks/BlueHound | https://zeronetworks.com/blog/bluehound-community-driven-resilience/</li>
 </ul>
 </br>